Cacti/plugin_thold/README.md

 --- 1.0.4 ---
 * issue#117: ERROR: possible illegal string offset when sending mails
+* issue#128: Thold log date format does not align with Cacti log format
 * issue#130: Correct errors relative to mailer headers
 * issue#131: Users without permissions can disable/enable tholds
 * feature: First attempt of thresholding by data collector.
 Note that if you are using the thold daemon, you will need to run on each data collector.